Night market order

-- Far: kitchen seating and floor
+- Far: crowd and neon signs

 Static read-only